-The College's Corporation comprises members, staff members and student members (as set out on page 14) appointed under the Instrument of Government of the College.
-The roles of Chair and Vice Chair of the Corporation are separated from the role of the College's Principal & Chief Executive.
-The Corporation holds to itself the responsibilities of the strategic direction of the College, approval of major developments and the receipt of regular reports from the Principal & Chief Executive and other officers on the operations of its business.
+The College's Corporation comprises members, staff members and student members (as set out on pages 16 and 17) appointed under the Instrument of Government of the College.
+The roles of Chair and Vice Chair of the Corporation are separated from the role of the College's Principal and Chief Executive.
+The Corporation holds to itself the responsibilities of the strategic direction of the College, approval of major developments and the receipt of regular reports from the Principal and Chief Executive and other officers on the operations of its business.